data-describe/data-describe/docs/designs/time_series.md

 Data scientists doing exploratory data analysis should be able look at a univariate, time series, plot of a response or dependent variable with respect to a date column from the same dataset.
 They should be able to see a decomposition of the variable into trend, seasonality, cyclicity and any residual effect after their removal.
 They should also be able to do smoothing and other transforms of the variable.

 Another common use case for time series is determining training and evaluation periods.
-Cross validation should only be done on training examples from the past, or as near in the past as possible, to maintain similarity to testing examples.
-Data Describe should help the user pick appropriate training, validation and testing periods when there is a time dimension to the model.
+Cross validation should only be done on training examples from the past, or as near in the past as possible, to maintain similarity to testing examples. data-describe should help the user pick appropriate training, validation and testing periods when there is a time dimension to the model.

 ## Short-Term Goals